tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/getuserrole.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetUserRole to see what roles are assigned to a specific user in an application.
+Invoke this call on an application-level dbid.

+Note that, if you do not have sharing permissions on the application, the API call returns your own roles only.
+To get your roles, you must either invoke the call with no user ID or supply your own user ID.

+You  must have Basic Access with Sharing or Full Administration permissions to use this API call to get roles for users other than yourself.
+Also, note that, if you want this call to return any roles assigned to a user because he or she is part of a group, you must use the inclgrps parameter (described below).
+If you do not specify this parameter, API_GetUserRole returns only those roles assigned to the individual user.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------